House Financial Services Committee Issues Report on Taxpayer Exposure Mitigation Act

 FLOOD DISASTER PROTECTION ACT OF 1973

 H.R.
 2246 would repeal the federal requirement to purchase flood insurance for commercial properties and multifamily properties with commercial financing.
 The Federal Disaster Protection Act requires properties located in a special flood hazard area with a federally-backed mortgage to be covered with flood insurance.
-Under the law, commercial properties must obtain a maximum of
+Under the law, commercial properties must obtain a maximum of $500,000 of coverage per structure.
+H.R.
+2246 creates a wholesale exemption from this requirement for all commercial properties regardless of size, sophistication, or loan amount.

 H.R.
 2246 presents an overly broad solution for issues that are specific to large commercial entities, and a number of groups have expressed their opposition to this wholesale exemption.
 The Independent Community Bankers, for example, oppose this provision because it would harm community banks and small businesses because it increases the likelihood that the collateral they are securing would be unprotected and likely suffer a loss in the event of a flood.
 The flood insurance take-up rate for properties outside of this mandatory purchase requirement is extremely low, meaning that most people who aren't required to buy flood insurance do not purchase it.
 That is why a coalition of stakeholders representing the commercial and multifamily real estate industry have expressed concerns about affordability challenges for low- and mid-value properties that will likely opt to forgo flood insurance if given the choice.
 This creates a ripple effect in the case of a flood where the road to recovery is longer and more difficult for businesses in flood zones.